Student Access to Online Learning: Achieving Digital Equality

 Where to Find Help

 If you are a teacher, parent, school counselor, or student experiencing the digital gap firsthand, there are resources out there to help you.
-In the section, we offer some solutions and resources for people having difficulty accessing technology while schools are closed, including where to find discounted computers, toolkits, and discounted or free internet access.
+In the section, you will explore some solutions and resources for people having difficulty accessing technology while schools are closed, including where to find discounted computers, toolkits, and discounted or free internet access.

 1

-CoSN offers a downloadable toolkit to help address the homework gap.
+CoSN offers a toolkit to help address the homework gap and promote digital equity.
 It started the Digital Equity Agenda initiative that helps school districts develop useful partnerships and gain access to valuable learning resources that move the U.S. closer to achieving digital equity.

 2